-He is Assistant Professor of English and Film Studies at Western Washington University in Bellingham.
-He earned his PhD from the History of Consciousness program at the University of California, Santa Cruz.
+Greg Youmans is a film and media scholar, historian, and videomaker.
+He is Assistant Professor of English and Film Studies at Western Washington University and earned his PhD from the History of Consciousness program at the University of California, Santa Cruz.

-A cv is available here (September 2014).
+A cv is available here (June 2015).

 Contact at gregyoumans (at) gmail (dot) com.